VictoriaParkes/recipe-book/README.md

 [Django Docs](https://docs.djangoproject.com/en/3.2/), [W3Schools](https://www.w3schools.com/) and [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) were frequently referred to in the development of this website:

 - Code from Code Institute's CodeStar blog walkthrough project was used and modified to create the commenting feature.
-- Forms were styled using [django-crispy-forms docs](https://django-crispy-forms.readthedocs.io/en/1.14.0/index.html)
+- Forms were styled using [django-crispy-forms docs](https://django-crispy-forms.readthedocs.io/en/1.14.0/index.html).
-- The multiwidget and multivalue fields in the recipe form were created using [Python – Django: MultiValueField and MultiWidget](https://itecnote.com/tecnote/python-django-multivaluefield-and-multiwidget/) and [Handling multiple input values for single Django form field](https://coderwall.com/p/kq1d5a/handling-multiple-input-values-for-single-django-form-field)
+- The multiwidget and multivalue fields in the recipe form were created using [Python – Django: MultiValueField and MultiWidget](https://itecnote.com/tecnote/python-django-multivaluefield-and-multiwidget/) and [Handling multiple input values for single Django form field](https://coderwall.com/p/kq1d5a/handling-multiple-input-values-for-single-django-form-field).
-- The dynamic functionality of the formsets in to recipe form were created using [Adding forms dynamically to a Django formset](https://medium.com/all-about-django/adding-forms-dynamically-to-a-django-formset-375f1090c2b0) and [django-dynamic-formset](https://github.com/elo80ka/django-dynamic-formset)
+- The dynamic functionality of the formsets in to recipe form were created using [Adding forms dynamically to a Django formset](https://medium.com/all-about-django/adding-forms-dynamically-to-a-django-formset-375f1090c2b0) and [django-dynamic-formset](https://github.com/elo80ka/django-dynamic-formset).
-- Extra context and querysets were added to views using [When to use get, get_queryset, get_context_data in Django?](https://medium.com/@hassanraza/when-to-use-get-get-queryset-get-context-data-in-django-952df6be036a)
+- Extra context and querysets were added to views using [When to use get, get_queryset, get_context_data in Django?](https://medium.com/@hassanraza/when-to-use-get-get-queryset-get-context-data-in-django-952df6be036a).
-- Automated tests to assert queryset equality were created using [Testing Equality of Django QuerySets: A Guide](https://copyprogramming.com/howto/how-do-i-test-django-querysets-are-equal)
+- Automated tests to assert queryset equality were created using [Testing Equality of Django QuerySets: A Guide](https://copyprogramming.com/howto/how-do-i-test-django-querysets-are-equal).
-- The custom error pages were created using advice from my mentor Brian Macharia
+- The custom error pages were created using advice from my mentor Brian Macharia.
-- The user images failing to upload bug was fixed using [W3Schools](https://www.w3schools.com/tags/att_form_enctype.asp)
+- The user images failing to upload bug was fixed using [W3Schools](https://www.w3schools.com/tags/att_form_enctype.asp).
+- The admin panel 404 error was fixed using [Stack Overflow](https://stackoverflow.com/questions/9463173/append-slash-not-working).

 ### Content